From Audacity Development Manual

 Although by default, no keyboard shortcuts are provided for most of the analysis tools, it is possible to set up your own shortcut for any Analyze command.
 For instructions on how to do this please see Keyboard Preferences.

-- Most of the analysis tools shipped in Audacity are Nyquist plug-ins.
-You can download some additional Nyquist analysis plug-ins from the Download Nyquist Plug-ins page on our Wiki.
-Some LADSPA analysis plug-ins for Linux can be downloaded from the LADSPA site.
+- Many of the analysis tools shipped in Audacity are Nyquist plug-ins which can be edited in any text editor.
+See Nyquist Plug-ins Reference on our Wiki for more details about the Nyquist format.
+You can download additional Nyquist analysis plug-ins.
+The built-in analyzers are LADSPA effects.
+Some additional LADSPA analysis plug-ins for Linux can be downloaded from http://www.ladspa.org/.

-- Where a shipped analysis tool has settings, its description page (accessed by the links below) shows an image of the interface and its default settings.
+- The description page for each shipped analysis effect (accessed by the links below) shows an image of the interface and its default settings.

 Contrast...
 CTRL + SHIFT + T